kajalsingh17/Calculator/README.md

 # Calculator
-It is a simple calculator made with the help of HTML , CSS , JS
+It is a simple calculator made with the help of HTML , CSS , js